PHQ-9: Validity and reliability

 Kroenke, Spitzer, and Williams conducted validity and reliability research on the PHQ-9 in 2001.
 With regard to reliability, they found that Cronbach's alpha for the PHQ-9 was 0.89 in a sample comprising 3,000 primary care patients and 0.86 among 3,000 OB-GYN patients.
 However, some research suggests that the scale is not purely unidimensional, with the scale reflecting two latent factors, somatic and cognitive/affective factors.
 By contrast, the results of the massive study (n > 58,000) by Bianchi et al. (2022) indicate that the PHQ-9's total score is essentially unidimensional.
 Their research also showed that the PHQ-9 manifests measurement invariance across demographic groups (e.g., males and females) and nationalities.
+One subset of the study demonstrates temporal invariance, as well.

 The test-retest reliability was found to be excellent.
 The correlation between PHQ-9 scores obtained from in-person and phone interviews with the same patients was 0.84.
 The PHQ-9 showed acceptable psychometric properties in a rural Indian population.
 In general, psychometric research supports the use of total scores, i.e., summing the item scores, in research and practice.

 In an assessment of construct validity, Kroenke et al. found that the correlation between the PHQ-9 and the SF-20 mental health scale was 0.73.
 To assess criterion validity, a mental health professional validated depression diagnoses from PHQ-9 scores from 580 participants, resulting in 88% sensitivity and 88% specificity.